Install Suggested Apps

 ###

-Pro Tip: Need a little help adding those 2 lines to your .zshrc
+Pro Tip: Need a little help adding those 2 lines to your .zshrc file?

 Did that previous command not automatically update your config file for some reason?